danmills0/danmills0.github.io/README.md

-This website contains information about, and cntact details of, Daniel Mill
+This website contains information about, and cntact details of, Daniel Mills